ZimmermannHH/BeringSea_shotgun_sequencing/README.md

 # BeringSea_shotgun_sequencing
 Scripts for the compositional analysis of metagenomic shotgun sequencing data calssified by kraken2

-Here, I provide the code that was used for the processing, filtering, and analysis of the metagenomic shotgun sequencing data of sedimentary ancient DNA from a marine sediment core from the Bering Sea.
+Here, I provide the code that was used for the processing, filtering, and analysis of the metagenomic shotgun sequencing data of sedimentary ancient DNA from a marine sediment core from the Bering Sea for the paper by Zimmermann et al. 2023.

+The processing of the sequencing data and taxonomic classification were carried out on a HPC

 Overview of used programs and versions